Tens of thousands view body of former Pope Benedict | Education

 "I know that he is in a better place because he was a holy man and he led so well," said her classmate, Molly Foley, also 16, from Atlanta, Georgia.
 A third girl in the group wore an American flag on her back.
 Security was tight, with visitors going through several check points before entering the basilica.
 Many stopped to pray after viewing the body or stayed to attend Mass in side chapels.

-Vatican police said that in the first five hours, 40,000 people had filed past.
+Vatican police said that 65,000 people had filed past on the first day.
 Benedict's body, dressed in red and gold liturgical vestments and placed on a simple dais, was moved in a procession just before dawn through the Vatican Gardens from the monastery to a spot in front of the main altar of Christendom's largest Church.

 Two Swiss Guards stood at attention on either side of the body, which bore no papal insignia or regalia, such as a crosier, the silver staff with a crucifix, or a pallium, a band of cloth worn around the neck worn by archdiocesan bishops.
 Both were on Pope John Paul's body when it lay in state in 2005.